Dragontailonfire/automation-test-spa/README.md

 1) Use the included serverless function

- - The `api/config.js` file will be deployed as a serverless function at `/api/config` by Vercel automatically.
-This mirrors the dev API and requires no additional environment variables.
+-- The app no longer relies on a serverless `/api/config` function for production.
+Use environment variables in Vercel instead.

 2) Use an external config API